What is the full form of TAN?

 - TAN is an alphanumeric number of 10 digits.

-- The first three TAN letters reflect a city, the fourth letter is the taxpayer’s initials, and the next five digits and the last character makes the TAN different.
+- The first three TAN letters reflect a jurisdiction code, the fourth letter is the taxpayer’s initials, and the next five digits and the last digit is an alphabet, which makes the TAN different.

 - The taxpayer must fill out Form No. 49B to apply for a TAN.

-- Individual must then add all of the documents required, including proof of identity and address verification, and send it to the NSDL or Tax Information Network Facilitation Center website.
+- Individuals must then add all of the documents required, including proof of identity and address verification, and send it to the NSDL or Tax Information Network Facilitation Center website.

 - The NSDL division confirms the information upon obtaining the TAN application form and transfers the application form to the IT division.